Muhammad Kirumira

-Muhammad Kirumira (1983–2018) was a Ugandan Senior Police Commander, a teacher by profession and a human rights activist, assassinated soon after his public declaration of quitting the Uganda Police Force for its excessive and illegal use of power.

-In 2017, he rejected charges for allegations that he involved in promoting bribery, which was later discovered false and thus promised the revenge.
+Muhammad Kirumira (May 20, 1983 – September 8, 2018) was a Ugandan senior police commander, a teacher by profession and a human rights activist, assassinated soon after his public declaration of quitting the Uganda Police Force for its excessive and illegal use of power.
+In 2017, he rejected charges for allegations that he was involved in promoting bribery, which was later discovered false and thus promised the revenge.
 By the time of his death, he had announced a contest on an unidentified political position in 2021 general elections.

-Personal life & responsibilities
+Personal life and responsibilities

-Kirumira was born in May 20, 1983, by Hajji Abubaker Kawooya and Sarah Namuddu.
+Kirumira was born on May 20, 1983, by Hajji Abubaker Kawooya and Sarah Namuddu.
 He graduated from Kyambogo University with a first-class Bachelor's Degree in Education.
-Aged 22 in January 29, 2005, he joined the Police.
+Aged 22 on January 29, 2005, he joined the Police.
 However, he was soon reverted to Kabalye Training School – Masindi for more training.
 In 2007, he was sent to Kibaale District as a constable and in 2008 to Kampala as a detective.
 Following his misunderstandings with the then bosses, he went to Kaliro District in 2009, also as a detective at local police stations.

-He was then promoted as an Assistant Inspector of Police and went back for training at Uganda Junior Staff College for six months.
-At the completion, he in 2015, became the Inspector of Police.
-A year after (2016), he became an Assistant Superintendent of Police as well as Division Police Commander at Old Kampala.
+He was then promoted to assistant inspector of police and went back for training at Uganda Junior Staff College for six months.
+At the completion, he in 2015, became the inspector of police.
+A year after (2016), he became an Assistant Superintendent of Police as well as Division police commander at Old Kampala.
 He gained fame during his televised tactics in fighting robbery.
-However in 2017, allegations emerged that he involved in accepting bribes especially between 2013 and 2014.
+But in 2017, allegations emerged that he involved in accepting bribes especially between 2013 and 2014.
 He was taken to court although journalists were denied access in, which he later explained as desires of defamation from his fellow top officers and refused to pay the charges.